fluxfw/publish-utils/README.md

 For the github commands you need to set the environment variable `FLUX_PUBLISH_UTILS_GITHUB_TOKEN_FILE` with the path to the file contains your github token (`public_repo` scope)

+The github repository name is taken from `.git/config`

 ## Commands

 ### create-github-release